Good Enough

 NICE!

 I admit to borrowing liberally from someone else’s post today, and it’s just too good not to share.
 Peter Gray is a Research Psychologist and neuroscientist at Boston College.
-He writes extensively on the importance of play, and especially “free range” play in the great outdoors.
+He writes extensively on the importance of play, especially “free-range” play in the great outdoors.
 I am enjoying reading his work immensely.
-You can find out more about him on his website, https://www.petergray.org/ Lots to browse, I highly recommend you do!
+You can find out more about him on his website: https://www.petergray.org/.
+Lots to browse, I highly recommend you do!

-Prof. Gray sent out an email this week on good enough parenting and I wanted to share the summarized highlights.
-I feel that this is a great follow-on from the blog I wrote recently on Being Deeply Human (You can read it here) https://lindasmallbones.com/being-deeply-human/
+Prof. Gray sent out an email this week on good enough parenting, and I wanted to share the summarized highlights.
+I feel this is a great follow-on from the blog I wrote recently on Being Deeply Human (You can read it here: https://lindasmallbones.com/being-deeply-human/).

 A good enough parent respects their children and tries to get to know and understand them as individuals.

 I think these are pretty powerful… what do you think?
-I think an interesting exercise would be to journal through these points and reflect on them.
+An interesting exercise would be to journal through these points and reflect on them.

-Did you know, in the Parent Conversations sessions, which start on Monday we will be exploring some of these concepts of being a good enough parent?
-I believe this small group format is somewhere you can start to feel confident as a parent, there will be plenty of space for conscious reflection, thinking about mature approaches and developing empathy.
+Did you know, in the Parent Conversations sessions starting on Monday, we will be exploring some of these concepts of being a good enough parent?
+I believe this small group format is a place where you can start to feel confident as a parent, with plenty of space for conscious reflection, mature approaches, and developing empathy.

-Also coming up next month is a FREE journalling session!
+Also coming up next month is a FREE journaling session!